-The Best Office Chairs For The WFH Seat Of Your Dreams
+The Best Office Chairs According To Workaholics (aka, R29 Editors)

 "While this certainly isn't a cushy seat by any stretch of the imagination, it's actually a surprisingly comfortable one.
 I definitely wanted it primarily for the aesthetics, but it's also very supportive, wide enough that I can sit in it crosslegged (don't judge this choice — it's comfortable!), and the arms are at the perfect height for my desk." —Mercedes Viera, Associate Deals Writer

 "This chair was, admittedly, an aesthetic buy — meaning, I was less concerned with the feel and prioritize the appearance.
 So imagine my surprise when I found myself comfortably perched in this chair for four-plus hours.
-It's quite wide and the arm rests are low so you can have a relaxed posture even though the chair doesn't recline.
+It's quite wide and the armrests are low so you can have a relaxed posture even though the chair doesn't recline.
 Also, the furry fabric isn't itchy or anything, just smooth and glossy.
 It's an excellent, trendy, and budget-friendly buy!" —Alexandra Polk, Affiliate Lifestyle Writer

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.